 Replace the Thermal Paste

-If the thermal paste between the heat sink and CPU is dried, it may cause heating issues.
+If the thermal paste between the heat sink and the CPU is dried, it may cause heating issues.
 Remove the dried-up paste and replace it with a new coat.

 Faulty hardware can make your PC shut down abruptly.
 You cannot view or know the root cause of the problem since it is a hardware issue.
 For such cases, you can use the Device Manager to find the problem and generate error codes to troubleshoot the device.